CPJKU/dcase_task2/docs/index.md

 [Freesound general-purpose audio tagging challenge](http://dcase.community/challenge2018/task-general-purpose-audio-tagging) carried out as Task 2 within the [DCASE challenge 2018](http://dcase.community/challenge2018/).
-In fact this writeup is very similar (and based on) our workshop paper submitted to the [DCASE workshop](http://dcase.community/workshop2018/) organized allong with the challenge.
+In fact this writeup is very similar (and based on) our workshop paper submitted to the [DCASE workshop](http://dcase.community/workshop2018/) organized along with the challenge.
-However, it also contains more technical details, the code snippets for running the challange code, and a more detailed presentation of the experimental results and performance of the system.
+However, it also contains more technical details, the code snippets for running the challenge code, and a more detailed presentation of the experimental results and performance of the system.

 The proposed solution is based on a fully convolutional neural network that predicts one out of 41 possible audio class labels when given an audio spectrogram excerpt as an input.